SamZorSec/Arilux_AL-LC0X/README.md

 #### Configuration with OpenHAB 2

 You can use this device to connect to OpenHAB 2 with MQTT configured.
-Makesure MQTT is configured and working and both OpenHAB and your light are connecting to the same MQTT broker.
+Make sure MQTT is configured and working and both OpenHAB and your light are connecting to the same MQTT broker.

+The below config will also allow you to say to Siri when Homekit is configured on OpenHAB:
+ - ``Set Arilux to Red``
+ - ``Set briightness of Arilux to fifty percent``
+ - ``Turn off Arilux``
+ - etc...

 Most simple configuration would be as follows:

 File: ``items/default.items``
 ```